The best takeaway POS systems for SMEs in 2025

 Startups.co.uk is reader supported – we may earn a commission from our recommendations, at no extra cost to you and without impacting our editorial impartiality.

-Running a successful takeaway business can be a high pressure endeavour: you need to keep orders moving swiftly out the door and your customers happy.
-You’ll need a POS system that has the specific tools necessary for this, which can be a bit more nuanced than just finding the overall best small business POS system.
+Running a successful takeaway business relies on keeping customers happy and orders moving swiftly out the door.
+You’ll need a POS system that has the specific tools to support this, which can be a bit more nuanced than just looking for the best POS for restaurants.

 However, another POS system could be a better fit for your takeaway business’s specific needs.
 So read on for full breakdowns of all the top options, including pros, cons, pricing, and who they’re best suited to.